BenEmdon/OpenSourceSoftware/README.md

 After finding that golden issue that you hope to start working on, be sure to go and understand some of the code base first.

+## Forking a project
+Once you've found the project you want to contribute to you need to _fork_ it.
+> A _fork_ is a copy of a repository.
+Forking a repository allows you to freely experiment with changes without affecting the original project.

+The changes you make on your _fork_ can be used to propose changes to the _upstream_ repository.

+The _upstream_ repository is the original project that you forked.

 ### Writing a good pull request
 Writing a good pull request (PR) isn't effortless.
 Its all about communication.
 Good pull requests are code proposals that can explain the change to both maintainers and newcomers.